theforeman/foreman-operations-collection/develop/_sources/roles/installer.md.txt

 Required:

-- `installer_scenario`: The installer scenario to run, this is required to be set
+- `foreman_installer_scenario`: The installer scenario to run, this is required to be set

 Optional:

-- `installer_package`: Package containing the installer scenario
+- `foreman_installer_package`: Package containing the installer scenario
-- `installer_options`: Array of options to pass to the installer
+- `foreman_installer_options`: Array of options to pass to the installer
-- `installer_verbose`: Enables verbose output mode in the installer
+- `foreman_installer_verbose`: Enables verbose output mode in the installer
-- `installer_no_colors`: Disables color output from the installer
+- `foreman_installer_no_colors`: Disables color output from the installer
-- `installer_command`: Installer command to run, can be used by derivative projects to specify a branded command
+- `foreman_installer_command`: Installer command to run, can be used by derivative projects to specify a branded command

 Example Playbooks
 -----------------